 Heliocentric and Geocentric Equivalence

-Our earliest attempts to describe the motions of heavenly bodies generally produced two competing models.
-The obvious and common sense ”Geocentric” model placed a stationary earth at the center of the universe while the more elegant “Heliocentric” model had the Earth and planets revolve around a stationary sun.
-One difficulty in distinguishing between the two is that for the simplest case of perfectly circular orbits, the kinematics of both models are surprisingly identical.
-That is, the distance and direction of any planet as seen from Earth is exactly the same for either model.
+The immediate difficulty in distinguishing between the two is that for the simplest case of perfectly circular orbits, the kinematics of both models are identical.
+That is, the distance and direction of any planet as seen from Earth is calculated to be exactly the same for either model.
 And this holds true over time as both execute a stately dance around the other.

 In hindsight this is simply a consequence of the mathematics of vector addition.
-If we consider only the planets of Earth and Mars, we can graphically diagram both systems as
+To demonstrate this, please consider only the planets Earth and Mars.
+We can diagram both systems as follows

-Note that while for simplicity we have considered only two planets, adding any number of others would give identical results for either system as viewed from Earth.
+Note that while for simplicity we have considered only two planets, adding any number of others, to include the Sun and Moon, would still give identical results for either model.